 A SOURCE OF

-We display the comfort temperatures on all our sleeping bags, tested by an independent laboratory (AITEX) in compliance with European standard EN 23537-1 from 21/01/2017.
-The comfort temperature is the lower limit at which the user, in a relaxed pose, is in overall thermal equilibrium and feels neither too cold nor too hot (for a standard woman in normal conditions of use).
-Choose your sleeping bag accordingly.
+We display on all our sleeping bags the comfort temperatures tested by an independent laboratory (AITEX) according to European standard ISO 23537-1 of 21/01/2017.
+The comfort temperature rating is the lower limit at which the user in relaxed posture is generally in thermal equilibrium and feels neither too cold nor too hot (for a standard woman in normal conditions of use).
+Choose your sleeping bag according to this criterion.

-The comfort limit temperature is the minimum temperature at which the user, huddled up in the sleeping bag, is generally in thermal equilibrium and feels neither too cold nor too hot (for a standard man under normal conditions of use).
+The comfort limit temperature is the temperature limit at which a person curled up in the sleeping bag is in general thermal equilibrium, neither too cold nor too hot (determined for a man in normal conditions of use).

 What you need to know about temperatures

-A sleeping bag does not produce heat, it retains the heat produced by the body.
+A sleeping bag does not produce heat, but retains the heat produced by the body.
 If you are tired and cold and you slip inside a cold, damp sleeping bag, it is very likely that you will feel cold no matter how good your sleeping bag is!
-These temperatures therefore depend on the person's resistance to cold (bulk, fatigue, etc.), equipment (mattress with insulation, etc.), clothing (naked, underwear, etc.) and weather conditions (damp, wind, etc.).
+These temperatures therefore depend on the person's resistance to cold (body type, fatigue, etc.), equipment (mattress with insulation, etc.), clothing (naked, underwear, etc.) and weather conditions (humidity, wind, etc.).

 Tips before getting into your bag

-Dress simply (1 layer of clothing is enough).
-Keep your head, hands and feet warm: use hats, gloves, socks, bed warmers, rubbing, etc. A flask filled with hot water can be used as a hot water bottle (if it can't open by accident!).
-Contract your muscles (70% of the energy consumed is transformed into heat).
-However you should do this without moving as this can cause draughts of cold air.
-To avoid washing your sleeping bag too often, we recommend you use a sleeping bag liner.
+Dress simply (just one layer of clothing is enough).
+Warm-up your extremities: hats, gloves, socks, hand/feet warmers, friction...
+A flask of hot water can be used as a hot water bottle (if there is no risk of accidental opening!).
+Contract your muscles (70% of the energy consumed is converted into heat) but without making any movement generating a cold airstream.
+To wash your sleeping bag less often, we recommend you use a sleeping bag liner.

-We have chosen a two-tone "dope-dyed" liner fabric and "dope-dyed" thread to reduce the environmental impact of this product.
+We wanted to use a dope dyed two-tone liner fabric and dope dyed yarn to reduce the environmental impact of this product.
 The yarn is dope dyed during the manufacturing process, avoiding the use of dye baths.
 One of the threads is dope dyed, the other not.
-Below, the results compared to a classic liner fabric: -65.8% fine particle emissions (PM2.5) - 65.6% Eutrophication of fresh water - 76.7% eutrophication of sea water
+Below, the results compared to a classic liner fabric: - 65.8% emission of fine particles (PM2.5) - 65.6% eutrophication of fresh water - 76.7% eutrophication of water

-The product's environmental footprint is calculated over its entire lifespan using various indicators.
-An overall score is assigned from A to E to help easily identify the most eco-friendly products by comparing products of the same type (T-shirts, trousers, backpacks etc).
-Decathlon is committed to displaying the environmental information of its products.
-For more information: http://sustainability.decathlon.com/
+The environmental impact of the product is calculated based on its entire life cycle and using different indicators.
+An overall ABCDE score is given to help you easily identify products with the best environmental performance by comparing products of the same type (T-shirts, trousers, backpacks, etc.).
+Decathlon is a voluntary supporter of this environmentally-friendly labelling approach.

-This sleeping bag is guaranteed for 5 years from the date shown on the sales receipt.
-The product covered by the warranty will be repaired or exchanged free of charge.
-The warranty covers product defects, excluding those resulting from normal wear and tear and improper use.
-This special 5-year warranty is only valid on presentation of the product and receipt.
+This sleeping bag is guaranteed for a period of 5 years from the date of sale indicated on the receipt.
+The product covered by the guarantee will be repaired or exchanged free of charge.
+The warranty covers product defects excluding any resulting from normal wear and tear and those resulting from abnormal use.
+The product and sales receipt are required for this special 5-year warranty to be valid.